 Every year, millions of dollars are funneled into lobbying efforts designed to influence laws, shape media narratives, and sway public opinion, with the sole intention of increasing profits for meat, dairy, and egg producers.
 Numerous studies show how these lobbying efforts not only shape government policies but also actively suppress more ethical options, resulting in deeply corrupt policies and a heavily manipulated public perception.

-Most people do not make this connection until it’s explicitly pointed out, but keep in mind that optimizing for profit (as these and all companies do) is in direct conflict with the wellbeing of the animals in these systems.
+Keep in mind that optimizing for profit (as these and all companies do) is in direct conflict with the wellbeing of the animals in these systems.
 The better life an animal has, the more expensive it is to care for them, and the less profit is made by the producer.
 This is known as a perverse incentive.
 Within our current economic and food system, farmed animals will always receive as little care as possible because that is what is being incentivized.

 Go to youtube and type in “slaughterhouse footage” or “factory farm footage” or “CAFO footage” and you will see for yourself what I mean when I speak of the terrible conditions they live in.
 Also, please understand this is the norm, not the exception.
-Everyone wants to believe that the animals they eat are coming from the grassy meadows with sunshine, but this is not the reality for 99% if animal products, despite the humane-washed labels and marketing campaigns with “happy” animals would have you believe.
+Everyone wants to believe that the animals they eat are coming from the grassy meadows with sunshine, but this is not the reality for 99% if animal products, despite what the humane-washed labels and marketing campaigns with “happy” animals would have you believe.
 The animals in these systems are anything but happy.

 Regardless of where anyone stands on animal rights, this level of secrecy and corruption should be concerning.
 Consumers deserve to know the truth and shouldn’t need extraordinary intelligence or research skills to uncover it.

-As Ezra Klein aptly puts it: if the conditions in which we raise animals are too horrific to show, they should be reformed, not hidden.
+If the conditions in which we raise animals are too horrific to show, they should be reformed, not hidden.

 A philosophy, not a diet…